*** 20th Anniversary: 2003 to 2023 ***

 Barry's Response - Maybe someone lives in a no-fly zone or somewhere that is cloudy all the time...

 Anyway, contrails, the elongated vapour trails left behind by aircraft, look like a serious pollution problem way up high in the troposphere.
-However what you see is hot water vapour that has condensed (into visible steam) quickly after contact with the cold surrounding air.
+What you see is hot water vapour that has condensed (into steam) quickly after coming into contact with the cold air.

-What else is in those contrails?
-Carbon dioxide, particulates (smoke) and trace amounts of products of incomplete combustion, including uncombusted hydrocarbons, oxides of nitrogen, carbon monoxide and, perhaps, dioxins and furans.
+What else are those contrails?
+There's carbon dioxide, particulates (smoke), and trace amounts of products of incomplete combustion like uncombusted hydrocarbons, nitrogen oxides, carbon monoxide, and perhaps dioxins.

 Search this site for more information now.